pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 4. Use CTE in UPDATE/DELETE/INSERT statements.
 5. CTE name conflicts with other table names.
 6. Join CTE with other tables/CTE.
-7. Use expression with CTE.
+7. Use expressions with CTE.

 ### Scenario Tests

 We should test CTE used together with other features:
 1. Use CTE with PREPARE/EXECUTE/PlanCache.
-2. Use CTE with partition table.
+2. Use CTE with a partition table.
 3. Stale read.
 4. Clustered index.
+5. SPM/Hint/Binding.

 ### Compatibility Tests